qpdf/qpdf/manual/cli.rst

    :qpdf:ref:`--check` or :qpdf:ref:`--show-encryption` is given, display the computed or retrieved encryption key as a hexadecimal string.
-This value is not ordinarily useful to users, but it can be used as the argument to :qpdf:ref:`--password` if the :qpdf:ref:`--password-is-hex-key` is specified.
+This value is not ordinarily useful to users, but it can be used as the parameter to :qpdf:ref:`--password` if the :qpdf:ref:`--password-is-hex-key` is specified.
 Note that, when PDF files are encrypted, passwords and other metadata are used only to compute an encryption key, and the encryption key is what is actually used for encryption.
 This